tgweber/fosc/README.md

 Typical input for the classifier is the concatenated title, abstract and keywords of a research data product.

-The classification support 20 classes:
+The classification supports 20 classes:
 * Mathematical Sciences,
 * Physical Sciences,
 * Chemical Sciences,
 * Earth and Environmental Sciences,
 * Biological Sciences,
 * Agricultural and Veterinary Sciences,
 * Information and Computing Sciences,
 * Engineering and Technology,
 * Medical and Health Sciences,
 * Built Environment and Design,
 * Education,
 * Economics,
 * Commerce, Management, Tourism and Services,
 * Studies in Human Society,
 * Psychology and Cognitive Sciences,
 * Law and Legal Studies,
 * Studies in Creative Arts and Writing,
 * Language, Communication and Culture,
 * History and Archaeology,
 * Philosophy and Religious Studies

 The targed domain of this module is scientometric research (see [#models](model section) for details).